xavsln/Python_CF/Exercice_1.4/README.md

 # Python Task 4

-recipe_input.py is a simple script that will first as the user the name of a document that include recipes and ingredients.
+recipe_input.py is a simple script that will first ask the user the name of a document that includes recipes and ingredients.

 The script will then check if the corresponding binary file with recipes list and ingredients exists.